-This tutorial covers the three main rhetorical appeals, and how to deploy them effectively in argumentative essays.
-The specific areas of focus include:
+In this lesson, you will learn about the three main rhetorical appeals and how to deploy them effectively in argumentative essays.
+Specifically, this lesson will cover:

 - 1. Types of Rhetorical Appeals

 - 1a.
 Logos

 - 1b.
 Ethos

 - 1c.
 Pathos

 - 2. Using the Appeals Effectively